macikokoro/node-basic/README.md

-#Basic node setup
+# Basic node setup

-Node has a requirement and module based dependency system.

-To define this sort of connections Node uses require and module.
-For example:

-//app.js

-`var export = require('./export');`

-//export.js

-`module.exports.sayHello = sayHello;`

-To use this file make sure to have Node.js installed.
+#### Usage

 Clone this repo.

-cd nodebasic
+cd node-basic.

+npm install to install dependencies.

-In the terminal run node app.js
+IN the termianl run node app.js to start the server.

+In your favorite browser open localhost:3000.

+Your browser says "All aboard!!!"

+ctrl-c to stop the server.